loda-lang/loda-programs/programs/README.md

 * [A123108](oeis/A123108.asm): a(0)=1, a(1)=0, a(2)=1, a(3)=1, a(n)=a(n-1)+a(n-2)-a(n-3) for n>3.
 * [A123203](oeis/A123203.asm): A007318 * [1, 1, 4, 4, 4,...].
 * [A123208](oeis/A123208.asm): Start with 1, then alternately add 2 or double.
+* [A123296](oeis/A123296.asm): Number of permutations of n distinct letters (ABCD...) each of which appears 5 times and having n-2 fixed points.
 * [A123578](oeis/A123578.asm): The Kruskal-Macaulay function M_2(n).
 * [A123684](oeis/A123684.asm): Alternate A016777(n) with A000027(n).
 * [A123720](oeis/A123720.asm): a(n) = 2^n + 2^(n-1) - n.